hanadmse/GasStationApp/README.md

-App
+Fuel Track Application

-GasStationApp is a fuel management system designed to track and manage fuel transactions, nozzle readings, and payments at a gas station.
+Fuel Track is a fuel management system designed to track and manage fuel transactions, nozzle readings, and payments at a gas station.
 It allows users to monitor fuel usage, track sales data, and generate reports for better management and decision-making.

 Features